 Natur-Ware® cutlery is certified biobased and certified compostable

 Composting is a two-step process including fragmentation and biodegradation.
-Composting is the biological process of breaking up organic matter such as food, manure, leaves, grass trimmings, paper, coffee grounds, and bioplastics, etc., resulting in biomass (nutrient rich soil amendments).
+Composting is the biological process of breaking up organic matter such as food, manure, leaves, grass trimmings, paper, coffee grounds, bioplastics, etc., resulting in biomass (nutrient-rich soil amendments).

 Fragmentation is the first step in this process when we notice material turning into smaller pieces.

-The second step is biodegradation, when oxygen breathing microbes (micro-organisms) consume the organic matter as food and convert it into biomass, water, and carbon dioxide (CO2).
+Secondly, biodegradation takes place and that is when oxygen-breathing microbes (micro-organisms) consume the organic matter as food and convert it into biomass, water, and carbon dioxide (CO2).

-Biodegradability: Complete assimilation of fragmented materials through the the life processes of soil micro-organisms.
+Biodegradability – Complete assimilation of fragmented materials through the life processes of soil micro-organisms.